Managing inventory can be a huge headache for the businessman, regardless of what type of business you do and when you started.

-Well with this formula you can get the ideal understanding of what quantity your business needs.
-It’s based on different variables such as demand rate, the total cost of the production, etc.
+Well, with this formula, you can get the ideal understanding of what quantity your business needs.
+It’s based on different variables such as demand rate, the total cost of production, etc.

 With EOQ, you can minimize your related cost.
 Using this formula can help in identifying the product quantity that will be enough to order

 It can be used for delivery and storing the inventory purpose too.